Aadithya2201/Read-from-CSV/README.md

 ## PROGRAM:
 ```
 """write a program to read a csv file
-Developed by :MIDHUN S
+Developed by :AADITHYA R
-Reference no:23003250
+Reference no:23006361
 """
 import pandas as pd
 df=pd.read_csv("cars.csv")